 You will need: Bible; film clips (see below) and the means to play them

 Perform the classic team-building activity where the whole group stands in a tight circle facing left and everyone must sit down on the knees of the person behind them at the same moment in order to create a balanced shape / seat!
 See if you can read the passage without falling over, taking a verse each in turn.
-If you fall or the circle breaks, start again!
-Make it harder by passing round just one Bible to read from!
+If you fall or the circle breaks, start again.
+Make it harder by passing round just one Bible to read from.

 Find these clips (or find similar ones).
 They are all about groups of friends who face an impossible challenge until their togetherness and / or a special power helps them achieve it.
 Warn them to watch with the Pentecost passage in the back of their minds.
 What’s going on in the clips?
 What are the similarities and what are the differences to Pentecost?